Aspiring lawyer wins right to sue Clyde & Co over alleged discrimination after TC rejections

 According to Law360 (£), Epelle studied for a UK law degree while living in Nigeria and applied for training contracts at the firm’s offices in Bristol and Hamburg, Germany.

-The University of Law graduate claims that after being rejected by the firm, she later discovered she “had passed the initial sifting process” and should have been offered a remote assessment — but wasn’t.
+Epelle — who studied engineering at Leeds University before going on to complete a conversion course and LPC at The University of Law — says that after being rejected by the firm, she later discovered she “had passed the initial sifting process” and should have been offered a remote assessment — but wasn’t.

 The 2025 Legal Cheek Firms Most List

 Epelle alleges that Clyde & Co discriminated against her by requiring her to take an in-person assessment, which she says was impractical given that she was around 3,000 miles away in Nigeria.
-She accused the law firm of discriminating against her based on her race, nationality and visa status.
+She says she is suing “because this firm advertised on its website that conducts virtual assessment centres” and accused the law firm of discriminating against her based on her race, nationality and visa status.

 The firm’s barrister argued at the hearing that the Bristol training contract differed from others because it required an in-person assessment, according to the report.